Blanche L. Merrill (Blanche V. Dreyfoos)

 For many years, Merrill had been making a very healthy living with writing specialty songs for Brice and others, sometimes commanding prices in the low five figures, far more than Tin Pan Alley publishers were willing to invest.
 This made the songs for certain performers more or less proprietary.
 Consistent delivery of good content was essential in this regard.
 However, Blanche got in some trouble again when she failed to properly complete a musical comedy she had been contracted to complete, very possibly the failed Page Mister Cupid.
 Fanny and Blanche reunited in 1921 while Brice was between Follies appearances and created new custom material for vaudeville.
 Somehow, Fanny was able to gain permission to do Blanche's material in the 1923 edition of the Follies, and there was further collaboration in 1924 for the Music Box Revue.

 In 1923 Blanche again made headlines for a rather remarkable gesture.
-She had met with noted actress Mollie Fuller who after a forty-year career had suffered more than half a decade of blindness.page mister cupid cover Blanche saw how disheartened Mollie was, not being able to perform any more, and wrote a play especially for her that would facilitate and actually utilize her condition in a positive way.
+She had met with noted actress Mollie Fuller who after a forty-year career had suffered more than half a decade of blindness.
+Blanche saw how disheartened Mollie was, not being able to perform any more, and wrote a play especially for her that would facilitate and actually utilize her condition in a positive way.
 Twilight, which was written in such a way as to mask Mollie's disability, renewed interest in the actress and was well received in its limited run.
 Fuller also spoke voluminously about her clever benefactor and the opportunity she had been given by Blanche to grace the stage one more time.

 In her 1925 interview for the Saturday Evening Post, Brice talked rather glowingly about Blanche and their decade-long collaboration, but by that time they had more or less finished with their relationship.
 Merrill herself made that point clear in a poem published in May 1925, in Variety, claiming that she was Fanny's "use [sic] to be writer," and now "the only one feeling blue," an indicator that it was likely Brice who ended things.
 But even the story behind that was complicated, as Fanny had recently lost her first true love, convicted gambler and securities thief Julius "Nicky" Arnstein, after which she had become involved with another songwriter lyricist, Billy Rose.
 Blanche had clearly met Rose as well, and had a rather low opinion of him as a human being.
 It may have been either personal animosity or professional jealously and exclusivity that caused Rose to have Fanny choose between them.